 How schools teach behavior should be based on research and science.

-Schools must gather and use data to make decisions about behavior problems.
+Schools gather and use data to make decisions about behavior interventions.

 How PBIS Works

-PBIS sets up three tiers of support for students and staff in a school.
+Most PBIS programs set up three tiers of support for students and staff.

 Tier 1 is a schoolwide, universal system for everyone in a school.
-Kids learn basic behavior expectations, like to be respectful and kind.
-School staff regularly recognize and praise kids for good behavior.
-They may also use small rewards, like tokens or prizes, to encourage kids.
+Students learn basic behavioral expectations, like how to be respectful and kind.
+School staff members regularly recognize and praise students for good behavior.
+They may also use small rewards, like tokens or prizes, to recognize when students meet the expectations.

-Tier 2 provides an extra layer of support for kids who continue to struggle with behavior.
-Kids get a set of evidence-based interventions and instruction.
-For example, some kids may interrupt class because they struggle with social interaction.
-A Tier 2 strategy might be a “social skills club” to help these kids learn how to get along with peers.
+Tier 2 provides an extra layer of support for students who continue to struggle with behavior.
+The school gives those students evidence-based interventions and instruction.
+For example, some students struggle with social interactions.
+A Tier 2 strategy might be providing Social Thinking® support to help students better understand how to read and react to situations.

 Tier 3 is the most intensive level.
-It’s for kids who need individualized supports and services because of behavior issues.
+It’s for students who need individualized supports and services because of ongoing behavioral concerns.

-Kids with IEPs or 504 plans can be in any of the tiers.
-If your child has an IEP or a 504 plan and your school uses PBIS, be sure to ask how the two will impact each other.
+Students with IEPs or 504 plans can be in any of the tiers.
+If you have a student with an IEP or a 504 plan and your school uses PBIS, be sure to ask the IEP team how the two overlap.

 PBIS vs. Traditional Discipline

-In a school with a traditional approach to discipline, teachers may try to correct behavior through punishment.
+In a school that uses traditional discipline, teachers may try to correct behavior through punishment.
 Here’s an example.

 During a class discussion, a student sitting in the back throws a spitball.
-With a traditional approach, the teacher might scold and send the student to the principal’s office.
-After the student is punished, the student returns to class and is expected to behave.
-But there’s no instruction on how to act appropriately.
-If there’s more bad behavior, they simply increase the punishment.
+With a more traditional approach, the teacher sends the student to the principal’s office to be punished.
+The student then returns to class and is expected to behave.
+But there’s no instruction that tells the student what a more appropriate behavior would have been.

-A school using PBIS would handle this differently.
-With PBIS, the school looks for minor issues to prevent them from becoming bigger behavior problems.
+A school using PBIS handles this differently.
+With PBIS, the school looks at behavior as a form of communication.

 So before the student throws the spitball, a teacher might notice that the student is craving attention.
-The teacher might address that need positively before it grows into the urge to throw something.
-For example, the teacher could give the student a chance to share an opinion in a class discussion and recognize the contribution.
+The teacher might address that need in a positive way, like by giving the student a chance to share an opinion in a class discussion and recognizing the contribution.

 PBIS and Token Rewards

-Nearly all experts praise PBIS for changing school discipline for the better.
-They like its focus on clearly teaching behavior and on prevention.
+Most experts feel that PBIS changes school discipline for the better.
+They like its focus on prevention and clearly teaching behavior expectations.

-Another concern is that schoolwide reward systems may exclude kids with behavior issues.
-If a child who struggles never gets a reward or is rewarded less than other kids, it can feel like punishment.
-This can discourage kids who are trying their best to behave, but mess up from time to time.
+Another concern is that schoolwide reward systems may exclude students with behavioral issues.
+If a student who struggles never gets a reward or is rewarded less than others, it can feel like punishment.
+This can be discouraging to students who are trying their best to behave but struggle more than their peers.

-Advocates of PBIS have worked hard to make sure schools don’t overuse rewards.
-They say token rewards are simply one tool to help get kids started on the right path.
-Rewards also must be applied equitably, advocates say, to recognize kids who are struggling but improving.
+In response to these concerns, advocates of PBIS have worked hard to make sure schools don’t overuse rewards.
+They point out that token rewards are just one tool schools can use.
+And they encourage schools to apply rewards equitably to recognize students who are struggling but improving.